qrazil/cheatsheet/README.md

 ggVG: select entire file
 */#: find word in file (* forward/# backward) d$: delete till end of line from cursor
+:e filename : open a new file and edit it

 FOLDING
 za: Toggle a fold at the cursor (open if closed, close if open).